PRIA Overview and History

 - Pesticide Registration Improvement Extension Act (PRIA 3)

-Effective October 1, 2012, the Pesticide Registration Improvement Extension Act (PRIA 3) reauthorized the Pesticide Registration Improvement Renewal Act of 2007 (PRIA 2) for five years, until 2017.
-This page provides background on PRIA and explains changes and continuities across PRIA 1, 2 and 3.
+Effective March 8, 2019, the Pesticide Registration Improvement Extension Act of 2018 (PRIA 4) reauthorized the Pesticide Registration Improvement Act (PRIA) for five years, through fiscal year 2023.
+This page provides background on PRIA and explains changes and continuities across PRIA 1, 2, 3, and 4.

 The Consolidated Appropriations Act of 2004 established a new system for registering pesticides, called the Pesticide Registration Improvement Act, or PRIA.
 The new section 33 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) created a registration service fee system for applications for specified pesticide registration, amended registration, and associated tolerance actions, which set maximum residue levels for food and feed.